nymtech/nym/documentation/operators/src/testing/prometheus-grafana.md

 sudo ufw allow 3000
 ```

-6. You can access Grafana at `http://<YOUR_IP_ADDRESS>:3000` if you have an registered domain and prefer to use  it with `https` add the step 7.
+6. You can now access Grafana at `http://<YOUR_IP_ADDRESS>:3000`.
+If you have a registered domain and prefer to use  it with `https` add the step 7.

 7. Give permissions to [nginx-certbot.sh](https://github.com/ExploreNYM/self-hosted-monitor/blob/main/nginx-certbot.sh) script and run it to setup Nginx and Certbot
 ```sh